Apple MacBook Pro with M3 Max: balance between premium design and performance | Hands-on video

 The keyboard is rigid and does not flex, while the touchpad is the ideal size for you to navigate MacOS with precision that borders on perfection.
 In general, the typing experience here is also very good.

 On the screen, we have the same thinner edges as the last generation and also the notch to accommodate the selfie camera.
-A note now about this new Space Black color, which many consider to be the big news of this generation.
+A note now regarding this new Space Black color, which many consider to be the big news of this generation.

 This darker finish is elegant and gives that feeling of a premium device, but, as much as Apple says no, you will notice that the notebook does have some fingerprints.